ENCCS/julia-for-hpda/content/regression.rst

 .. figure:: img/linear_basis_2.png
    :align: center

-   Fitting trigonomtric functions to data.
+   Fitting trigonometric functions to data.

 Note the similarity to Fourier analysis.
 Let's see how you do the Fourier transform of data using the package FFTW.
 We will use data (waveform) similar to that of the last example.